I wanted to be a schoolteacher. From registered nurse to 3rd grade educator; seemed like a good move. What did my wife think?

 “If wish I would have known ‘that’ before.
 Why didn’t any one tell me ‘this’ would happen?”

 “If I would have done more of ‘this’ or ‘that’ and done less of ‘this’ or ‘that,’ I’d be better off for it.”

-Ever child coming into my office is looking for something.
-They may have a bump, bruise or scratch that I can plainly see.
+Every child coming into my office is looking for something.
+They may have a bump, bruise, or scratch that I can plainly see.
 Or they may have a “major headache” because they’ve only had 2 sips of water from the fountain today.
 Or maybe they have a “stomachache” because they know that their turn to read aloud in class is coming up and they fear not doing well.
 Every child has something they are experiencing when the go see the nurse and it’s my prayer that their need is fulfilled when they leave the nurse.
-Even my “fakers” get a peppermint when they Go See The Nurse.
+Even my “fakers” get a peppermint when they Go See the Nurse.

 Clarification: “Fun Things?”
 I would like to clarify my use of the phrase: “…doing the things that are “fun” will require a “painful payment” later in life.”
 I am not about to tell you that doing anything that gives pleasure is to be avoided at all cost.
 A beer, a cigarette, a complete Sara Lee frozen cake consumed while watching a single movie…I’ve “enjoyed” many things in my life.
 It’s experiencing the “fun things” in moderation that result in enjoying life.
 But, when the fun things become a life-style…that’s where we nurses come in and teach.
 Fun with moderation is my motto and even that will require payment at some point.